Lyceris-chan/selfhost-stack/README.md

 ### Intelligent IP Monitoring
 `wg-ip-monitor.sh` checks your IP every 5 minutes.
 If it changes, it updates deSEC and restarts WireGuard.
 Your ISP's dynamic IP garbage won't knock you offline.

+## 🤝 Community & Contributions

+This project is built on the principles of digital autonomy and transparency.
+While it was originally developed for ZimaOS, the scripts and configurations are portable and can be adapted for other Linux-based platforms.

+- **Fork and Experiment**: I encourage you to fork this repository and make it your own.
+I’d love to see what you do with it and how you improve the stack.
+- **Contributions**: Pull requests are welcome.
+If you find a bug, have an idea for a new feature, or want to improve the documentation, don't hesitate to contribute.
+- **Showcase**: If you've built something cool based on this hub, feel free to share it!